rollingcoconut/popcorn-visitor.github.io/README.md

 ![image](https://user-images.githubusercontent.com/17166431/129086959-9dc2e9fd-f5b6-4c78-9631-d10b90104c04.png)

-While we initially ended on using the tutorial thread scheduler migrate threads for us, we noticed the same breakibg
+This behaviour persisted even when using the thread migration scheduler provided in the tutorial.

+When migration is enabled, the program crashes on the ARM machine when the compute load exceeded 80K weighted operations.

 ![Screenshot from 2021-08-11 14-46-23](https://user-images.githubusercontent.com/17166431/129085663-ef07407a-c913-4ebe-8a60-9a91868bff12.png)